slacy/openmusictheory.github.io/Modulation.md

 ## Step-up/pump-up modulation

-In the pop literature (and in some Christian liturgical contexts), direct modulations by whole- or half-step are common near the end of the song.
+In the pop literature, direct modulations by whole- or half-step are common near the end of the song.
 Direct/phrase modulations by step from old-key tonic to new-key tonic in pop music are also called *step-up* or *pump-up modulations*.
 A step-up modulation is notated like a direct modulation.

 "I Wanna Be Sedated" by the Ramones includes an obvious *step-up* modulation (1:10).